Algorithmic solvability of the lifting-extension problem: Structures induced by weak spaces

-By Proposition~\ref{prop:weak_H_space_structure}, it is possible to construct on $\Pnew$ the structure of a weak \Hopf space.
-By results of this subsection, it is possible to strictify this structure which makes $\Pnew$ into an \Hopf space.
-According to Theorem~\ref{t:existence_of_H_space_structures}, it is homotopy associative, homotopy commutative and with a right homotopy inverse; consequently, $[X,\Pnew]^A_B$ is an abelian group.
-By Proposition~\ref{prop:addition_on_homotopy_classes}, it is possible to compute the addition and the inverse in this group on the level of representatives, making it finally into a semi-effective abelian group. \end{proof}
+\begin{proof} This is a corollary of a collection of results obtained so far.
+By Proposition~\ref{prop:homotopy_classes_pullback}, we may replace the Moore--Postnikov tower and the given lifting-extension problem by their pointed versions.
+By Proposition~\ref{prop:weak_H_space_structure}, it is possible to construct on $\tPnew$ the structure of a weak \Hopf space.
+By results of this subsection, it is possible to strictify this structure, making $\tPnew$ into an \Hopf space.
+According to Theorem~\ref{t:existence_of_H_space_structures}, it is homotopy associative, homotopy commutative and with a right homotopy inverse; consequently, $[X,\Pnew]^A_B \cong [X,\tPnew]^A_\tB$ is an abelian group.
+By Proposition~\ref{prop:addition_on_homotopy_classes}, it is possible to compute the addition and the inverse in the latter group on the level of representatives, making it into a semi-effective abelian group.
+Since the isomorphism is computable in both directions by Proposition~\ref{prop:weak_H_space_structure}, $[X,\Pnew]^A_B$ also becomes a semi-effective abelian group. \end{proof}

-\heading{\Hopf maps} In this subsection, we assume that $\psi\col P\to Q$ is a map between two weak \Hopf spaces, that preserves the zero section, i.e.\ $\psi(o)=o$. \footnote{It is also possible to define \Hopf maps with sections $\psi(o)$ and $o$ merely homotopic.
-In this paper, such generality is not needed.}